datastaxdevs/workshop-nosqlbench/extended_README.md

 powerful [query language used by Prometheus](https://prometheus.io/docs/prometheus/latest/querying/basics/) to even perform aggregations on top of the data queries.

-To pique your interest, try pasting these examples and click "Execute":
+Just to pique your interest, try pasting these examples and click "Execute":

 ```
 # filtering by metadata